Paragraphs

 What You’ll Study

-The LLB programme includes a professional core to establish a solid foundation of legal knowledge.
-It also offers the possibility of specializing in a particular area of law such as commercial law, Chinese law, international trade and economic law, so that our graduates would have an edge over law graduates elsewhere with general legal training.
-Students are also allowed to do a minor in a non-law discipline offered in the University.
+The LLB programme includes a professional core that equips students with a solid foundation in legal knowledge.
+It also offers the possibility of specialising in a particular area of law such as commercial law, Chinese law, or international trade and economic law, so that our graduates would have an edge over law graduates elsewhere with general legal training.
+Students have the option to pursue a minor in a non-law discipline offered by the University.

-Opt-in to our enriching double degree programmes offered in partnership with the Faculty of Arts, the HKU Business School, the Faculty of Social Sciences and the Faculty of Science.
-You will earn two degrees from two faculties over five years of study.
+In addition to the LLB programme, students may consider our enriching double degree programmes offered in partnership with the Faculty of Arts, the HKU Business School, the Faculty of Social Sciences and the Faculty of Science.
+Students will earn two degrees from two faculties over five years of study.

-Alternatively, consider our exclusive dual degree programmes with the University College London (UCL) in the UK or Peking University (PKU) in Mainland China.
-You will obtain two LLB degrees from two top-ranking law schools and put yourself on track to earn legal qualifications in both jurisdictions.
+Alternatively, students may also consider our exclusive dual degree programmes with the University College London (UCL) in the UK or Peking University (PKU) in Mainland China.
+Students will obtain two LLB degrees from two top-ranking law schools and put themselves on track to earn legal qualifications in both jurisdictions.

 Students sitting in moot court